BrendanBenshoof/CSC4222_HW_3/readme.md

 Homework 4: Hashpipe
 =====================

-This homework will be due Thursday Nov 8th at 6am (like previous assigments)
+This homework will be due Thursday Oct 8th at 6am (like previous assigments)

 The purpose of this assignment is to write a useful unix utility in C.